mulesoft-labs/raml-for-jax-rs/README.md

 - ApiResponses

 #####Validation Annotations:
-These annotations are interpreted as RAML parameters contrains.
+These annotations are interpreted as RAML parameters constrains.
 - NotNull.
 - Pattern.
 - Min.